-Known as a common occurance for most information technology engineers, is logging into systems through remote means.
+Known as a common occurrence for most information technology engineers, hacking is logging into systems through remote means.
 The idea was, only you would know your login and password, and this would keep your information safe.
-The company data you?re protecting is more important than ever, and the tools cyber-criminals employ to get access to your data are growing in sophistication – making multi-factor authentic the best fit for most businesses.
+The company data you’re protecting is more important than ever, and the tools cyber-criminals employ to get access to your data are growing in sophistication – making multi-factor authentication the best fit for most businesses.

 What Is Multi-factor Authentication: